 Walrasian, Keynesian, Marxian, and Austrian economists are groping in the dark with regard to the two most important features of the market economy: (1) the profit mechanism, and (2), the price mechanism.
-The fatal fault lies in the fact that economists argue from the micro level upwards to the economy as a whole.
-And here the fallacy of composition regularly slips in.
-To get out of failed economic theory requires nothing less than a full-blown paradigm shift from accustomed microfoundations to entirely new macrofoundations.*
+The fatal fault lies in the fact that economists argue from the micro-level upwards to the economy as a whole.
+And here the Fallacy of Composition regularly slips in.
+To get out of failed economic theory requires nothing less than a full-blown Paradigm Shift from accustomed microfoundations to entirely new macrofoundations.#1

-In the following a sketch of the formally and empirically correct price, employment, and profit theory is given.
-The most elementary version of the objective structural employment equation is shown on Wikimedia.
+In the following, a sketch of the formally and empirically correct price, employment, and profit theory is given.
+The most elementary version of the objective-structural Employment Law is shown on Wikimedia AXEC62:

-(i) An increase of the expenditure ratio rhoE leads to higher employment (the letter rho stands for ratio).
-An expenditure ratio rhoE greater than 1 indicates credit expansion, a ratio rhoE less than 1 indicates credit contraction.
+(i) An increase in the expenditure ratio ρE leads to higher employment (the letter ρ stands for the ratio).
+An expenditure ratio ρE greater than 1 indicates credit expansion, and a ratio ρE less than 1 indicates credit contraction.

 (ii) Increasing investment expenditures I exert a positive influence on employment, a slowdown of growth does the opposite.

-The complete AND testable employment equation ― which is systemic and entirely free of green cheese behavioral assumptions like constrained optimization or rational expectations ― is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.
+The complete AND testable Employment Law ― which is systemic and entirely free of green cheese behavioral assumptions like constrained optimization or rational expectations ― is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.

-Item (i) and (ii) cover Keynes’s arguments about the relation between aggregate demand and employment.
-Not much new here, so let us turn to the factor cost ratio rhoF as defined in (iii).
+Items (i) and (ii) cover Keynes’ arguments about the relationship between aggregate demand and employment.
+Not much new here, so let us turn to the factor cost ratio ρF as defined in (iii).
 This variable embodies the price mechanism which, however, does NOT work as the representative economist hallucinates.
 As a matter of fact, overall employment INCREASES if the average wage rate W INCREASES relative to average price P and productivity R.

-The correct profit equation reads: Qm = Yd+I-Sm (2014, p.
+The axiomatically correct Profit Law reads Qm≡Yd+I−Sm (2014, p.
 8, eq.
 (18)).
-Legend Qm: monetary profit, Yd: distributed profit, Sm: monetary saving, I: investment expenditure.
-The profit equation gets a bit longer when import/export and government is included.
+Legend: Qm monetary profit, Yd distributed profit, Sm monetary saving, I investment expenditure.
+The Profit Law gets a bit longer when import/export and government are included.

 Note that OVERALL profit and by consequence the income distribution has NOTHING to do with productivity or low wages or market power.
 These and other factors affect only the DISTRIBUTION of overall profit BETWEEN firms.
-What holds on the firms’ level does NOT hold for the economy as a WHOLE.
+What holds at the firms’ level does NOT hold for the economy as a WHOLE.
 Not to realize this is the fatal insufficiency of economists’ feeble-minded ruminations about the relationship between (average) wage rate, price, productivity, and employment.
 In sum, economists got the Phillips curve and the concept of the ‘natural rate of unemployment’ provably false (2012).
 So, they bear the intellectual responsibility for the social devastation that has been caused by mass unemployment.